An almost-barren Lord and Taylor is closing this weekend at Tysons Corner Center.

 “Our landlord… recently informed us they would need our land for redevelopment,” according to a letter from Matt Rofougaran, the CEO and managing partner of Tysons Biergarten.

-The owners behind the beer garden are planning to open a new concept called The Shipgarten at Scotts Run in spring 2020, the letter said.
+The owners behind the beer garden are planning to open a new concept called The Shipgarten at Scotts Run, which is set to open in spring 2020, the letter said.

 The Shipgarten plans to have four themed shipping containers: